Compare ETS

 Two calendar years from 2019 to 2022.
 One calendar year from 2023 onwards.

-MONITORING: Covered entities are required to set up monitor plans and monitor their emission based on these plans.
+MONITORING: Covered entities are required to set up and follow monitor plans.

 VERIFICATION: Provincial-level ecological and environmental authorities are responsible for organizing the verification of GHG reports.
 They may commission technical service agencies to provide verification services.
-Verification of emissions from the power sector must be completed by the end of June.
-Verification of the cement, aluminum smelter and steel industries should be completed before the end of September each year.
-Verification of other key industries should be completed by the end of the year.
+Verification of 2024 emissions from the power sector must be completed by the end of June 2025.
+Verification of the 2024 emissions from the cement, aluminum smelter and steel sectors should be completed before the end of August 2025.
+Verification of other key industries should be completed by the end of September 2025.

-Consultancy firms, third-party verifiers and testing organizations involved in MRV data fraud may face penalties up to ten times of their illegal gains, as well as disqualification.
+Consultancy firms, third-party verifiers, and testing organizations involved in MRV data fraud may face penalties up to ten times the value of their illegal gains, as well as disqualification.
 Similar punishments also apply for market manipulation.
 The regulation rectifies the previous absence of penalties for misconduct by technical service providers and market participants.

 Market Regulation